AdaptRetail/video-template/README.md

 ## Usage

+### Folder structure

+#### src/Scripts
+This is where all you javascript is added.
+The `main.js` is the starting point for your banner.
+This is also where you create and start you main Timeline element.

+The `Scenes` folder is where you add your scenes.
+The `Transitions` folder is where you add your transitions.

+Thats it for the scripts!

+#### src/Style

+This is where you add you Sass files.
+The `main.scss` Is where you import all other files.
+You can find your sass variables in `src/Style/Utilities/Variables.scss`.

+The `src/Style/Scenes/` folder are meant to host all the style for each Scenes.
+While the `src/Style/Elements` are for all the elements in the view.
+See `src/Style/Elements/Price.scss` as an example.

+#### Assets
+The assets folder is used to store assets to use in this project.

+> When using sass-asset-inliner it uses the relative path from the `root` not
+> the folder you are currently in.

+### Running your code

+Open you terminal and go/`cd` in to your project root folder, and type the following command.

-### `npm run watch`
+#### `npm run watch`
 You can see the banner when working on it simply by writing `npm run watch`.
-This will start [Browser Sync](https://www.browsersync.io/) and will display your content, and refresh your browsers every time you save a file.
+This will start [Browser Sync](https://www.browsersync.io/) and will display your content in your web browser.
+The browser will refresh every time you save a file.

-If you want to test your banners on different devices you can see in the terminal after you entered the command.
+> If you want to test your banners on different devices you can see in the terminal after you entered the command.
-There will be a `External` info with a `ip-address`.
+> There will be a `External` info with a `ip-address`.
-Copy paste that info into your browser on your external devices and watch the magic happens.
+> Copy paste that info into your browser on your external devices and watch the magic happens.

 > Note: All the external devices must be on the same local network as your development machine.

-### `npm run prod`
+#### `npm run prod`
 The `npm run prod` command is minifying css and javascript and removes source maps.
+It will also prepare the banners to put in to [Adapt Retail](https://adaptretail.com).
 <!-- The prod command will also change `AdaptData` to `LightAdaptData`. -->

 ## Building banners